awslabs/duvet/guide/src/annotations.md

 Implementations MAY panic on invalid arguments.
 ```

 In our example here, we've chosen _not_ to panic, but instead return an error.
-Annotations with the `exception` type are expected to provide a reason as to why the requirement is not being implemented.
+Annotations with the `exception` type can optionally provide a reason as to why the requirement is not being implemented.

 ```rust
 //= my-spec.md#section